 We at Marine Service Noord believe LNG, LPG, methanol, biofuel and hydrogen to be the most promising solutions for future marine fuels.
 For this reason we invest in research and development of methanol fuel systems.

 - Methanol is easy to handle and store

 - The methanol fuel system has a lower CAPEX than a LNG fuel system

-- The energy density of methanol is lower than marine gas oil but higher than hydrogen
+- The energy density of methanol is lower than marine gas oil but higher than hydrogen and ammonia.

 - Methanol is biodegradable

 - Methanol is available in 100 ports today

 - Using methanol can be CO2 neutral when observed well to wake (WTW), it will reduce CO2 up to 15% when observed tank to propeller (TTP).
 The IMO EEDI and EEXI guidelines currently take a TTP approrach.
 It is therefore advisable to research case by case if switching to methanol will meet the IMO´s guidelines.